tinko26/ao/docs/api/src/ao_sys/ao_monitor.h.md

 };
 ```

+This type represents the entering of a monitor.
 It consists of the following members.

 | `async` | |
 | `monitor` | |